-Going on a river cruise showcases some of the best sceneries a region has to offer.
+Going on a river cruise showcases some of the best scenery a region has to offer.
 And the best bit is that there is always 360° of it to explore from the decking of your cruise ship.
-The Danube, on its journey from Europe to the Black Sea, will draw you in with the most varied sceneries a river cruise can introduce you to.
+The Danube, on its journey from Europe to the Black Sea, will draw you in with the most varied scenery a river cruise can introduce you to.

-Here we’d like to highlight some of the unmissable sights:
+Here we’d like to highlight some of the unmissable sights (in no particular order):

 Passau lies in the far southeast corner of Germany close to the Austrian border.
 It’s also known as the city of three rivers (Dreiflüssestadt) as the Danube meets the rivers Inn and Ilz.
 Visitors enjoy exploring the town by foot as this is the best way to appreciate the wonderfully preserved baroque architecture.
 The 13th century hilltop fortress, Veste Oberhaus, was originally built by the Romans and is a very popular tourist attraction.
 Saint Stephan’s Cathedral, home of the world’s second-largest cathedral organ, is one of Passau’s not-to-be-missed cultural attractions.

 Looking at a map, you wouldn’t really think that a small village along the Danube is one of the main highlights of a Danube river cruise.
 But once you’ve been to Dürnstein, you’ll understand why this little Austrian village is one of the main reasons why people decide to book a Danube river cruise.
 So, what’s so special about it?

 Dürnstein is easily to spot on your way to the Wachau valley because you’re greeted by the unmissable light blue, baroque clock tower.
 As you approach it further, you can see the ruins of a castle in which King Richard the Lionheart was supposed to be imprisoned.
 Top that off with the beautiful vineyards surrounding this small village and you truly have travelled back in time…. something everyone should experience at least once.